kubeflow/website/content/docs/pipelines/sdk/build-component.md

 pipeline (see [below](#define-pipeline)) you can specify how to map the content of local files to component outputs.

-## Create a Python class for your component
+## Create a Python function to wrap your component

 Define a Python function to describe the interactions with the Docker container image that contains your pipeline component.
 For example, the following